<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1076912843267184&amp;ev=PageView&amp;noscript=1">

 Business benefits of threat hunting

-Faster response times - By reviewing anomalies and assessing threats proactively, teams understand the behaviors and location of malware and are able to formulate remediation strategies and have faster responses times.
+Faster response times: By reviewing anomalies and assessing threats proactively, teams understand the behaviors and location of malware and are able to formulate remediation strategies and respond faster.

-Efficient investigations - When threats emerge, there are high levels of urgency and stress which may cause companies to inefficiently address and resolve issues.
-By preemptively reviewing issues, organizations can take a calm, measured, and methodical approach towards remediating problems.
+Efficient investigations: When threats emerge, high levels of urgency and stress may lead teams to inefficiently address and resolve issues.
+By preemptively reviewing issues, organizations can take a calm, measured, and methodical approach toward remediating problems.

-Fewer false positives - False positives lead to inefficient security practices as teams spend too much time responding to alerts and issues that do not impact their security integrity.
+Fewer false positives: False positives lead to inefficient security practices because teams must spend too much time responding to alerts and issues that do not impact their security integrity.
 By implementing threat hunting, teams review data and how it is reported to create rules which suppress certain alerts and limit false positives.

 Keys to effective threat hunting

-Create protocols to investigate threats - Develop a checklist when assessing hidden threats to create consistent security measures and ensure that proper steps are taken when assessing its behaviors.
+Create protocols to investigate threats: Develop a checklist when assessing hidden threats to create consistent security measures and ensure that proper investigative steps are taken.

-Prioritize threats and weaknesses based on severity - Create comprehensive reports that enable SOC teams to understand which problems should be solved when.
+Prioritize threats and weaknesses based on severity: This helps SOC teams to understand which problems should be solved first.

-Create and hide malware - Locate areas where malware is unlikely to be discovered and learn about how your organization’s systems could be exploited by malicious actors to uncover potential attack vectors.
+Think like an attacker: Locate areas where malware is unlikely to be discovered and learn about how your organization’s specific systems could be exploited by malicious actors to uncover potential attack vectors.

 Learn more